 - Innovative projects with potential statewide applications or ability to transfer to other jurisdictions.

 - Projects that are considered "best practices" by state and federal funding sources.
-Recommended sources for these are Countermeasures That Work - 7th Ed., 2013 or CDC's "Community Guide."
+Recommended sources for these are Countermeasures That Work, 8th Edition (2015) or CDC's "Community Guide."

 - Support major goals of the EOPSS-Highway Safety Division.